 4. Be Positive and Laugh When You Can

-For me, this is my secret weapon that helps me to keep going when I’m not sure how to persevere.
+For me, this is the secret weapon that helps me to keep going when I’m not sure how to persevere.
 Having a positive attitude enables us to use our power of choice wisely.

-A positive attitude opens up your mind to more possibilities, whereas a pessimistic attitude closes your mind down and encourages you to withdraw yourself from finding your way through the challenges you are facing.
+A positive attitude opens up your mind to more possibilities.
+In contrast, a pessimistic attitude closes your mind down and encourages you to withdraw yourself from finding your way through the challenges you are facing.
 With a pessimistic attitude, there is no growth and no learning.

 Laughter is life’s best way to thrive.
 To get through the tough times, surround yourself with people who make you laugh and like laughing with you.
-Laughter is contagious, and you will soon find that when you are laughing, you are feeling more alive and hopeful about your future.
+Laughter is contagious, and you will soon find that when you are laughing, you feel more alive and hopeful about your future.

 You can learn more about creating a positive environment in this video: